Creating and managing workflows

 [Screenshot: Flow status badge showing Active status with status options]

-Activating a Flow
+Activating a workflow

-1. Open the flow details
+1. Open the workflow details

 2. Review everything: